Institutional partners are universities that are committed to scaling undergraduate research.

 This question is specifically asking about the recruitment strategy for the students who would be engaged in the UR2PhD program.

 When we launched the program, we were looking to engage departments that could engage at least 20 students per term.
-We expected most institutional partners to be large universities, with hundreds of undergraduate students.
+We expected most institutional partners to be large universities with hundreds of undergraduate students.

 If those numbers seem unattainable, we encourage you to connect with us to brainstorm how you may be able to attract, recruit, and support students from underrepresented populations.
+If institutional partnerships seem unlikely, students are also able to apply directly to the program.
+Details about student participation can be found under the undergraduate research training course page.

 What is the involvement of faculty and staff at institutional partners during the undergraduate research training course?